SamiyaVawda1/DeckDreams-E-Commerce-Website/README.md

 Overview and Purpose
 -------------------------------
 DeckDreams is an e-commerce website that allows users to view and purchase skateboards.
-The website has a unique, fun and seamless design that matches the product being sold.
+The website has a unique, fun and seamless design that matches the products being sold.
 All payments are simulated as this is not a production-ready project as yet, I made this website to practice and enhance my web development skills.

 -------------------------------
 Prerequisites